Marcus Butler: Television

 Alongside fellow YouTubers Joe Sugg and Alfie Deyes, Butler starred in an episode of the British television show Release the Hounds.
 Their episode aired on 2 March 2017.
 He also starred in many episodes of Saturday Night Takeaway alongside Deyes.
 Also in 2016, Butler was a contestant on Celebrity MasterChef, but got eliminated in the quarterfinals.
 In 2017, Butler appeared on Good Morning Britain alongside fellow YouTuber Louise Pentland, giving tips on how to become a successful YouTuber.

 Other ventures

 In 2022, Butler signed up to content subscription service OnlyFans.
+As of 2025, Butler has been living in Berlin for years, where he operates his own clothing brand Ante with two friends.

 Music

 Butler was part of a "YouTube Boyband", a group involving Jim Chapman, Alfie Deyes, Joe Sugg, and Caspar Lee that raised money and awareness for Comic Relief.
 On 22 January 2016, Butler released a song with Conor Maynard called "I'm Famous".
 It entered the UK Singles Chart on 29 January 2016 at number 85.